 Have you ever been so hopeless that you couldn’t do a thing?
 You couldn’t get mad, fight or even cry?
 Have you ever felt so hopeless that you didn’t have the energy or passion to even get ticked off?

-I believe this is the emotional state of Jesus’ followers.
-Nothing seems to be happening.
-They feel hopeless, as if they’re completely alone.
+I believe this was the emotional state of Jesus’ followers.
+Nothing seemed to be happening.
+They felt hopeless, as if they were completely alone.

 Now, we know the end of this story.
 We know that God was in fact doing his best work yet, but there would be a waiting period.
 It was Friday, remember, when Jesus was crucified.
 But the paralyzing hopelessness the disciples experienced continued to intensify as they moved into Saturday.

 I think it’s interesting that we don’t talk a lot about that Saturday in the church.
 We spend a lot of time talking about Good Friday, which of course we should.
 This is the day redemption happened through the shedding of Christ’s blood.
 It’s a very important day.
 And nobody would argue against the fact that Easter Sunday is a day of celebration.
 We celebrate that Jesus conquered death so that we can have life.
 It doesn’t get any better than Easter Sunday.